pizzaspren/FastWorldCreator/README.md

 ### Requirements
 Check out the [releases](https://github.com/pizzaspren/FastWorldCreator/releases) page for the executable versions.

-If you want to run the application via code, this is what you will need:
+If you want to run the application via code, you will need to run `pip -r requirements.txt`.
+Otherwise, you can install these items manually.
 * Python 3.7+
     * [PySimpleGUI](https://pypi.org/project/PySimpleGUI/) 4.19.0+
     * [nbtlib](https://pypi.org/project/nbtlib/) 1.6.5+